clintonhealthaccess/lmis-cubes/export_spec.md

 all products and which program it belongs to (ok)

-latest stock on hands of each drug of facilities (take from stock_cards, need expire date, only need latest quantity)
+latest stock on hands of each drug of facilities, expire date included (ok)

-all movements histories (signature)
+all movements histories, signature included (ok)

 all VIA requisition histories (theory soh is missing now)

 all MMIA requisition histories (theory soh is missing now)

+filter by date range is not in scope for now.

 6 csv files in a zip file